About the GSR

 The Himalaya group went from Chennai to Hyderabad, where they had an exchange with youth organisations, then Bhopal, where we connected with sister project Jai Jagat and learned a lot about adivasi culture.
 From Bhopal we continued to Delhi, where we had a great time with the Creativity Adda and the Youth Alliance.
 Finally we arrived in Dharamshala where we stayed for a week at the Tibetan Children's Village near McLeod Ganj and then another week with NavGurukul.

-The third version is happening in 2023 with another group from Auroville going West, but this time we tried passing via Central Asia (so far unsuccessfully).
-Meet the 2023 crew HERE.
+The third version happened in 2023 with another group from Auroville going West, this time passing via Georgia and Romania.
+Read more about the 2023 crew HERE.

 The Future

-We foresee groups of 10 or 20 travelling up and down this route every year.
+We foresee groups travelling up and down this route every year.
 Each subsequent group is expected to share insights with the next, and so build a collective pool of experience, contacts and knowledge.
 So far it's going in that direction.
 We hope you will join us in developing this alternative way of moving, living and learning!